 As we learned from Rev. Dr. Sarah Lund and Angela Whitenhill at last month’s PRO2017 Day of Sharpening, people with diagnosed mental illness are ten times more likely to be the VICTIMS of violence, than be the perpetrators of violence.
 They are in need of health care and protection.

 We also learned that “they” are “us.”
 What I mean is, mental illness is much more common than any of us like to admit.
-As reported by the U.S. Dept. of Health and Human Services in 2014, one in five American adults have experienced a mental health issue.
+As reported by the U.S. Dept. of Health and Human buy xanax on internet Services in 2014, one in five American adults have experienced a mental health issue.
 One in 25 Americans lived with a serious mental illness, such as schizophrenia, bipolar disorder, or major depression.
 And suicide is the 10th leading cause of death in the U.S. It accounts for the loss of more than 41,000 American lives each year, more than double the number of lives lost to homicide.